 In order to master enterprise data, it is important that we bring data in its raw form into a central repository, where the cost of storage is not a factor.
 We have been centralizing the transformations of our data so that we can consistently baseline and supply enriched data to downstream processes.
 These guiding principles allow us to effectively manage the documentation, structure, collection, transformation, and distribution of our data assets.
 As we redirect loads, we will experience a reduction in mainframe MIPS.

 What role is the Cognizant/Syncsort Mainframe offload playing in your strategy?

-With regard to technology partners, we wanted to make sure we found an organization that had a large pool of strong Hadoop and Syncsort DMX-h resources that could scale up and down as needed to support our data acquisition program.
+With regard to technology partners, we wanted to make sure we found an organization that had a large pool of strong Hadoop and Syncsort Connect for Big Data resources that could scale up and down as needed to support our data acquisition program.
 Cognizant was strategically aligned with Syncsort through their Big Frame Program, and was able to meet our needs.

 Where are you in deployment and what are your plans going forward?

 We have defined a comprehensive big data strategy that includes program and demand management processes.
 We have also centralized our enterprise data architects to focus on data capabilities and data management patterns.
 Along with this, we have selected and implemented a major distribution of Hadoop, a NoSQL option, and an ETL solution (Connect for Big Data) that was built to work well in our environment.
 We have also implemented our custom-built Enterprise Data Marketplace to serve as the central hub for all certified and sharable company data assets, including reports, dashboards, data services, and extracts.